 - Track emails to know who has opened your emails and who hasn’t.

-- Write emails and schedule them to be sent later.
+- Write emails in the evening and schedule them to be sent the next day.

 - Use the mail merge feature to contact fellow students at once with a customized personal message.

 - Create sequences that will send follow-up emails depending on whether your recipient read the last email or not.

 - Add a little fun to your emails using the GIF feature.
 You can browse trending GIFs, search by keyword, and save your favorites for future use.

 The best part?
 RightInbox is incredibly affordable; in fact, you’re good to get started with the free plan.